Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis

-If we further investigate the triplet amplitudes present for different orientations of $\vecn$, we find that the $s$-wave odd-frequency anomalous triplet amplitude is absent for $\vecn=\boldsymbol{x}$, \textit{i.e.} when $\vecn$ has no IP component.
+The variation in the $s$-wave singlet amplitude inside the superconducting region is caused by a reduced leakage of $s$-wave singlets out of the superconducting region, and conversion of $s$-wave singlets into other singlet and triplet correlations.
+When $\lambda_{\text{int}}$ is nonzero, the length of $\lambda\vecn+\lambda_{\text{int}}\vecn_{\text{int}}$ changes under rotations of $\vecn$, leading to an effective change in the magnitude of the SOC.
+Increased SOC causes an increase in the Fermi vector mismatch \cite{tanaka_prb_90}, due to a change in the Fermi surface in the nonsuperconducting material.
+Since the overlap between the Fermi surfaces of the two materials decreases, there is an increase in the normal reflection at the interface, as our analytical results verify.
+For large $\lambda_{\text{int}}$, the $T_c$ modulation is dominated by variation in the Fermi vector mismatch.
+If we further investigate the triplet amplitudes present for different orientations of $\vecn$, we find that the $s$-wave odd-frequency triplet amplitude is absent for $\vecn=\boldsymbol{x}$, \textit{i.e.} when $\vecn$ has no IP component.
 For all other orientations of $\vecn$, the $s$-wave odd-frequency anomalous triplet amplitude is nonzero.
-This suggests that the OOP to IP change in the superconducting critical temperature is at least partly caused by the increase in the $s$-wave triplet amplitude from zero when $\vecn$ points OOP to an increasing finite value as the IP component of $\vecn$ increases.
-The $s$-wave triplet amplitude is of particular interest as it is the only triplet amplitude robust to impurity scattering.
-We may therefore expect an IP suppression of the critical temperature also in diffusive materials.
+This suggests that the OOP to IP change in $T_c$ is at least partly caused by the increase in the $s$-wave triplet amplitude from zero when $\vecn$ points OOP to an increasing finite value as the IP component of $\vecn$ increases.
+When $\lambda_{\text{int}}$ is small, so that the length of $\lambda\vecn+\lambda_{\text{int}}\vecn_{\text{int}}$ is approximately constant, we may therefore expect an IP suppression of $T_c$ not only in the ballistic-limit materials covered by our theoretical framework, but also in diffusive materials.
 Below, we perform analytical calculations which prove that odd-frequency pairing is absent when $\vecn$ points OOP.

-\textit{The continuum Bogoliubov--de Gennes framework}.--- In order to explain the absence of $s$-wave odd-frequency triplets when $\vecn$ is OOP, we consider two 2D continuum systems that can be treated analytically within the BdG framework \cite{mcmillan_pr_67,ishii_ptp_70,furusaki_ssc_91,kashiwaya_rpp_00,koperdraad_jp_01,lu_arxiv_16,cayao_prb_17,cayao_prb_18}: a SOC/S bilayer with an OOP $\vecn = \boldsymbol{x}$, and a F/S bilayer with magnetization $\vecm \parallel \boldsymbol{z}$.
-We use conventions similar to those in Refs. \cite{cayao_prb_17,cayao_prb_18} (see also Ref. \cite{johnsen_thesis_19}).
-We choose our 2D systems to be located in the $xy$ plane, and the interface normal to be oriented along the $x$ axis with the interface at $x=0$.
+\textit{The continuum Bogoliubov--de Gennes framework}.--- In order to explain the absence of $s$-wave odd-frequency triplets when $\vecn$ is OOP, we consider two 2D continuum systems that can be treated analytically within the Bogoliubov--de Gennes framework \cite{mcmillan_pr_67,ishii_ptp_70,furusaki_ssc_91,kashiwaya_rpp_00,koperdraad_jp_01,lu_ptrsa_16,cayao_prb_17,cayao_prb_18}: a SOC/S bilayer with an OOP $\vecn = \boldsymbol{x}$, and a F/S bilayer with magnetization $\vecm \parallel \boldsymbol{z}$.
+We use conventions similar to those in Refs. \cite{cayao_prb_17,cayao_prb_18}.
+Our systems are located in the $xy$ plane, with interface normal along $\vecx$ and the interface at $x=0$.